Paper jewelry can be made from practically any paper, especially scrap.

 Much easier than drawing lines each time!

 And I ended up with these - the building blocks of paper jewellery...

 ...a set of strips from the paper bag and a set of strips from the template.

 Once my strips were all cut, I used the technique outlined here on instructables.com to create my paper bag beads...

-...then, I used a technique (that I will outline in another blog post very soon) to decorate and color the 'scrap' strips from the template.
-Then I created these beads.
+...then, I used a technique (that I will outline in another blog post eventually) to decorate and color the 'scrap' strips from the template and then, I created these beads.

 The paper I print my templates on is just ordinary A4 copy paper.
 They are made very strong with the coats of glazing I give the beads and, they are splash proof.

 And here are the results of the challenge I set myself to make a wearable and pretty birthday present from the bag my friend's birthday card came in.